omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Visitors
 ---
 Hi 👋!
 I'm Omid </br>
 I'm a graduate Student at [University of Tehran](https://en.wikipedia.org/wiki/University_of_Tehran).
 My research interests include nanophotonics and electromagnetics.
-I'm particularly interested in the intersection of electromagnetic devices with machine learning.
+I'm particularly interested in the intersection of electromagnetic devices and machine learning.
 During my M.S studies, I gained experience in multiphysics simulations, scientific programming, and machine learning.
 If you want my conventional CV, You may download it from the link below my image.